RecordsKeeper/multichain/docs/source/mininglinux.rst

 **RecordsKeeper Testnet**

-The mining for RecordsKeeper Testnet is open for everyone so when you connect to RecordsKeeper Testnet, you will receive all the permissions for your default address
+The mining for RecordsKeeper Testnet is open for everyone, so when you connect to RecordsKeeper Testnet, you will receive all the permissions for your default address

 **RecordsKeeper Mainnet**

-For Mainnet when your node gets connected, you will receive the permissions to connect, send and receive.
+For Mainnet, when your node gets connected, you will receive the permissions to connect, send, and receive.
 Now look for your default XRK address from the command given below, which will display your node’s wallet address.
-This address is your “default XRK address” or “public address” of the Recordskeeper Blockchain in which you will receive XRK coins.
+This address is your “default XRK address” or “public address” on the RecordsKeeper blockchain in which you will receive XRK tokens.
 To check the address, run the following command:

 .. code-block:: bash

     rk-cli recordskeeper getaddresses

-**Submit the following to recieve Mining Permissions for RecordsKeeper Mainnet.**
+**Submit the following to receive mining permissions for RecordsKeeper Mainnet.**

 .. note::
     Copy the above generated address and send it to us `here <https://docs.google.com/forms/d/e/1FAIpQLSd1Dd2GAggCyom23HgiBhnQIjlLjMgRwf_UOQrHp9BUTRPEYA/viewform>`_ .

-After RecordsKeeper team grant mining permissions to your node address, only after that you would be able to mine XRK coins into your default address.
+Only after the RecordsKeeper team grant mining permissions to your node address will you be able to mine XRK tokens into your default address.

-To retrieve private key for your node address run this command:
+To retreive the private key for your node address, run this command:

 .. code-block:: bash